100Automations/Website/_guides/writing-short-descriptions-for-automations.md

 > GitHub’s Contributor’s endpoint only shows the people who put in pull requests.
 On cross functional teams that use GitHub to manage projects, contributions from non code contributors (Designers, Product/Project Managers, Business Analysts, Q/A testers, etc.) are represented by comments on issues.
 >
 > True GithHub Contributors delivers a consolidated list of who contributed and how many times.
-This code can be seen on Hack for LA’s project pages, where are contributors are represented by their GitHub Avatar in the Contributors section.
+This code can be seen on Hack for LA’s project pages, where the contributors are represented by their GitHub Avatar in the Contributors section.

 **Includes:**
 - A Problem Statement